 - 3.1.
-The CEA recommends the President of the Ground Jury be an FEI or a CEA Regional Judge with a jury of two (2) CEA Candidate Judges.
-The CEA MJC will require an FEI or CEA Regional Judge in 2024. - 3.2.
-For 2023, the judge may be a national level judge.
+The CEA recommends the President of the Ground Jury be an FEI or a CEA Regional Judge with a jury of two (2) CEA Candidate Judges. - 3.2.
+The judge may be a national level judge.
 If the judge is not a current and up-to-date FEI or CEA Regional judge, the CEA Show Jumping Representative from the member country must put forward the name of the national judge to the CEA Show Jumping Committee no later than 21 days prior to the scheduled event.